benawad/dogehouse/CONTRIBUTING.md

 Navigate to `/kofta`

 - Run `npm i`
-- Run `npm i -D cross-env`
-- Finally, run `npm run start:staging` (this tells React to connect to a hosted version of the backend for development purposes)
+- Run `npm run start:staging` (this tells React to connect to a hosted version of the backend for development purposes)

 ## Full Local Development